+THE OZONA STOCKMAN

-get your unit ready to deliver dependable cooling We know that many people wait until the heat's LENGTH OF SERVICE AWARDS PRESENTED BORDER PATROLMEN -- (1. to r.)
+LENGTH OF SERVICE AWARDS PRESENTED BORDER PATROLMEN -- (1. to r.)
 Sam Stewart of Sonora, 10 year award; John Thompson of Ozona, 15-year award; James Weant of Ozona, 20year award, and Chief Wm.
+S. Eatman, making the presentations at the Awards Program held recently in Sonora.

+small engines, two-stroke

+cycle engines.
+Safety is a

+cycle engines and four-stroke

+must with motor cycles.
+Please terials.

-S. Eatman, making the presentations at the Awards Program held Safe Cycling Guide Is Available Guide to Safe Motorcycling is a booklet published by the American Automobile Assn., and free copies are available at the County Extension Office.
+call 392-2721 or drop by the office on the top floor of the courthouse annex for the ma- Safe Cycling Guide Is Available Guide to Safe Motorcycling is a booklet published by the American Automobile Assn., and free copies are available at the County Extension Office.
 The publication includes topics on purchasing, legal requirements, safety equipment, operation of a cycle, hazards and maintenance.
 4-H leader and member project materials are also available.
-The materials include cycle engines and four-stroke cycle engines.
-Safety is a call 392-2721 or drop by the small engines, two-stroke office on the top floor of the courthouse annex for the mamust with motor cycles.
-Please terials, Save Gasoline While Driving This Summer AUSTIN ..
-"With hot weather now upon us, we are all tempted to reach over and turn on the air conditioner while driving, but we need to consider what comfort means in terms of fuel consumption," Agriculture Commissioner John C. White Use of air conditioners has often been pointed to as one of the culprits in gasoline-powered highway vehicles.
+The materials include Save Gasoline While Driving This Summer AUSTIN -- "With hot weather now upon us, we are all tempted to reach over and turn on the air conditioner while driving, but we need to consider what comfort means in terms of fuel consumption," Agriculture Commissioner John C. White Use of air conditioners has often been pointed to as one of the culprits in gasoline-powered highway vehicles.
 In a study conducted by the USDA, it was found that test cars moving at 30 mph with the air conditioning turned on traveled an average of 18.14 miles per gallon while 20.25 miles per gallon was the average with the air conditioning off.
-At faster rates. consumption was only slightly more with air conditioning than without.
+At faster rates, consumption was only slightly more with air conditioning than without.
 At 60 mph, the test cars averaged 15 miles per gallon with air conditioning and 16.25 without.
 The reason for the slighter difference from consumption at slower speeds is that the power required to operate air conditioning remains nearly constant, regardless of speed and other motor changes.

-'The difference of 1.25 miles per gallon doesn't seem each unit, but with a 20 gallon tank, driving without air conditioning could mean 25 more miles traveled," Commissoner White emphasized.
-White commented, however, that the greatest savings in fuel consumption can be made if motorists do THURSDAY, MAY 16, 1974 without air conditioning while driving in the city since rates of fuel usage are most affected at lower rates of "We must all develop driving habits that help conserve energy in every possible if we are to continue to have the fuel we need,
+"The difference of 1.25 miles per gallon doesn't seem like much when considering each unit, but with a 20 gallon tank, driving without air conditioning could mean 25 more miles traveled," Commissoner White emphasized.
+White commented however, that the greatest savings in fuel consumption can be made if motorists do THURSDAY, MAY 16, 1974 without air conditioning while driving in the city since rates of fuel usage are most affected at lower rates of "We must all develop driving habits that help conserve energy in every possible if we are to continue to have the fuel we need,